 <AllowUnstableComponents> configuration file element, the offending components are either registered as unstable components with their original name or not registered at all.

 Note: Components from remote repositories can never override already installed components in the tree view.
 If a conflicting remote component cannot be registered with the original name either in case a local component has reserved it with a tree name, the component is not registered.

 To create the example installer, switch to the example source directory on the command line and enter the following command:

 ..\..\bin\binarycreator.exe -c config\config.xml -p packages installer.exe

 ../../bin/binarycreator -c config/config.xml -p packages installer

-The installer is created in the current directory.
+This creates the installer to the current directory.

 © 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 The Qt Company, Qt and their respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.